erjosito/ansible-azure-lab/README.md

 Table of Contents

-Objectives and initial setup        2
+Objectives and initial setup

-Introduction to Ansible        3
+Introduction to Ansible

-Lab 1: Create Control VM using Azure CLI        4
+Lab 1: Create Control VM using Azure CLI

-Lab 2: Create Service Principal        5
+Lab 2: Create Service Principal

-Lab 3: Install Ansible in the provisioning VM        7
+Lab 3: Install Ansible in the provisioning VM

-Lab 4: Ansible dynamic inventory for Azure        9
+Lab 4: Ansible dynamic inventory for Azure

-Lab 5: Creating a VM using an Ansible Playbook        11
+Lab 5: Creating a VM using an Ansible Playbook

-Lab 6: Running an Ansible playbook on the new VM        15
+Lab 6: Running an Ansible playbook on the new VM

-Lab 7: Deleting a VM using Ansible (Optional)        17
+Lab 7: Deleting a VM using Ansible (Optional)

-End the lab        18
+End the lab

-**References**         19
+References